What is a DO vs MD?

 If you view health as vastly interconnected with lifestyle and would like to get to the root of a problem, DO school may be right for you.
 Understanding the cause of symptoms is one of the goals of osteopathic medical training.

 If you believe you would like to use symptoms to chisel down to a diagnosis, then an MD school may be right for you.
 Allopathic medical training will teach you to offset exhibited symptoms using medicines and conventional therapies.
-You may ultimately discuss lifestyle changes, but you may not be trained to innately emphasize that aspect when speaking with patients.

 Determine Whether You’re OK with Taking Two Board Exams

 While most residency programs accept the COMLEX, a few may still require you to take the USMLE to be competitive.
-So, you may have to sit two board exams.
+So, you may have to sit for two board exams.

 If you choose the DO route, you will be obligated to take the COMLEX to graduate from your program.

-Consider DO vs. MD Match Rates
+Consider Their Match Rates

 Allopathic students do have a marginally higher match rate.
 This difference may continue to decrease each year.
 Still, the match difference is something to be aware of, especially if you hope to enter a highly specialized residency program.
 These residencies are, generally, more challenging to enter.